MileHacker Logo

 Churros con Chocolate

-Fried dough pastry dipped in thick hot chocolate, perfect for the morning meal or late in the evening.
+Fried dough pastry dipped in thick hot chocolate, perfect for your first meal of the day or late in the evening.

 Seasonal Treats